cecat/CeC-HA-Addons/addons/yamcam2/README.md

 *It does not record or keep any sound samples after analyzing them*.
 It takes brief (see settings) samples using FFMPEG and scores sound types detected, based on a YAMnet's 520 sound classes.
-(This is version2 - previous version was an experiment that has here been nearly completely rewritten.)
+(This is version2 - previous version (yamcam) was an experiment that has here been nearly completely rewritten.)